mirror/dd-wrt/src/router/python/Doc/library/ctypes.rst

    :c:type:`int`, which is of course not always the truth, so you have to assign the correct :attr:`restype` attribute to use these functions.

+.. audit-event:: ctypes.dlopen name ctypes.LibraryLoader

+   Loading a library through any of these objects raises an :ref:`auditing event <auditing>` ``ctypes.dlopen`` with string argument ``name``, the name used to load the library.

+.. audit-event:: ctypes.dlsym library,name ctypes.LibraryLoader

+   Accessing a function on a loaded library raises an auditing event ``ctypes.dlsym`` with arguments ``library`` (the library object) and ``name`` (the symbol's name as a string or integer).

+.. audit-event:: ctypes.dlsym/handle handle,name ctypes.LibraryLoader

+   In cases when only the library handle is available rather than the object, accessing a function raises an auditing event ``ctypes.dlsym/handle`` with arguments ``handle`` (the raw library handle) and ``name``.

 .. _ctypes-foreign-functions: